-COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION 6 ELAR 119 This course offers the opportunity to read, write, listen, speak, and think using increasingly challenging works within a variety of genres, including fiction, poetry, drama, informational and argumentative text.
-Students will then apply these genre characteristics and craft when planning, developing, revising, editing, and publishing multiple drafts including personal 6 ELAR PAP GT 118 None narrative, fiction, poetry, informational and argumentative texts.
-In addition, students will engage in recurrent inquiry processes and will develop oral language through organized presentations and student-led discussions.
+COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION 6 ELAR 119 None This course offers the opportunity to read, write, listen, speak, and think using increasingly challenging works within a variety of genres, including fiction, poetry, drama, informational and argumentative text.
+Students will then apply these genre characteristics and craft when planning, developing, revising editing and publishing multiple drafts including personal 6 ELAR PAP GT 118 revising, editing, and publishing multiple drafts including person- narrative, fiction, poetry, informational and argumentative texts.
+I addition, students will engage in recurrent inquiry processes and wi develop oral language through organized presentations and student-le discussions.
 6 English ESL 125 LPAC Recommendation This course offers the opportunity to read, write, listen, speak, and think using increasingly challenging works within a variety of genres, including fiction, poetry, drama, informational and argumentative text.
 Students will then apply these genre characteristics and craft when planning, developing, revising, editing, and publishing multiple drafts including personal narrative, fiction, poetry, informational and argumentative texts.
 In addition, students will engage in recurrent inquiry processes and will develop oral language through organized presentations and student-led discussions.
 Students should engage in academic conversations, write, read, and be read to daily with opportunities for cross-curricular content and student choice.
 Instruction will be linguistically accommodated in accordance with the English Language Proficiency Standards (ELPS) and the student's English language proficiency levels to ensure the mastery of knowledge and skills in the required curriculum is accessible.